appuchias/appuchias.github.io/content/posts/2024/SQLite-config.md

 ---
 title: SQLite configuration tips
-desciption: Some tips for SQLite in prod
+summary: Some tips for SQLite in prod
 author: Appuchia
 date: 2024-01-20
 lastmod: 2025-01-17